(50) shades of clay: how and why to choose and use a clay masque

 A little plug: at anokha, we’re crazy about masques.
-We’re dropping our blue clay clarifying masque next month, as well as our limited-edition, handmade masque receptacle, the dish.
+We’re dropping our blue clay clarifying masque at midnight on July 31, as well as our limited-edition, handmade masque receptacle, the dish.
 Both will be available in very limited quantities.
 We also carry the brush, our very own luxurious, vegan masque brush.

 All this and more at www.anokhaskincare.com .

 To be notified first about this limited-edition product release, add a layer and sign up here: